 On February 24, 2022, Russian troops started an unprovoked invasion in Ukraine.
 In response, the EU, US, Switzerland, UK, and other jurisdictions imposed various economic sanctions on entities and individuals in Russia, including many customers of the PTC group.
 In addition to sanctions, a significant number of companies have announced actions to reduce their business activities in Russia.
-PTC Inc announced on March 3, 2022, that the company will discontinue business operations in Russia.
+PTC Inc discontinued operations in Russia on March 3, 2022, .
 The ongoing conflict and PTC's decision have minimal impact on operations of Parametric Technology (UK) Limited as the Company's activity is focused on the United Kingdom market.